blitberry-x/academy/blockchain/section-2.md

 Delving deeper, this lesson explains how cryptocurrencies function on a lower level, including the underlying technologies and protocols that enable their operation.

+### Lesson 2.2: How Cryptocurrencies Function on a Lower Level

+Cryptocurrencies operate on a complex system of underlying technologies and protocols that enable their functioning.
+In this lesson, we will delve deeper into how cryptocurrencies work on a lower level, exploring the fundamental components and mechanisms involved.

+#### Cryptographic Principles

+Cryptocurrencies rely on cryptographic principles to ensure security and integrity.
+This includes using cryptographic algorithms such as hashing functions and digital signatures.
+Hashing functions convert data into a fixed-size string of characters, ensuring data integrity and enabling verification.
+Digital signatures provide authentication and non-repudiation by using cryptographic key pairs.

+#### Blockchain Technology

+Cryptocurrencies are typically built on blockchain technology.
+A blockchain is a decentralized, distributed ledger that records all transactions across a network of computers.
+This technology provides transparency, immutability, and security for cryptocurrency transactions.
+Each transaction is grouped into a block, which is then added to the chain in a sequential and permanent manner.

+#### Consensus Mechanisms

+To achieve consensus and validate transactions, cryptocurrencies employ consensus mechanisms.
+The two most common mechanisms are Proof of Work (PoW) and Proof of Stake (PoS).
+Proof of Work requires miners to solve complex mathematical puzzles to validate transactions and add blocks to the blockchain.
+Proof of Stake relies on validators who hold a certain amount of cryptocurrency to validate transactions based on their stake in the network.

+#### Peer-to-Peer Networking

+Cryptocurrencies function on a peer-to-peer network architecture.
+This means that transactions are directly exchanged between participants without the need for intermediaries.
+Each participant, or node, maintains a copy of the blockchain and verifies transactions independently.
+This decentralized network ensures security, fault tolerance, and resilience against single points of failure.

+#### Wallets and Addresses

+Cryptocurrency wallets are used to store and manage digital assets.
+Wallets consist of cryptographic key pairs, including a public address and a private key.
+The public address serves as the identifier for receiving funds, while the private key is used to access and authorize transactions.
+Wallets can be software-based (e.g., desktop or mobile wallets) or hardware-based (e.g., hardware wallets) for enhanced security.

+Understanding how cryptocurrencies function on a lower level provides insights into the technologies, protocols, and mechanisms that enable their operation.
+This knowledge is crucial for grasping the underlying principles of blockchain and cryptocurrency systems.

+### Lesson 2.3: Exploring Tokens and NFTs

-### Lesson 2.2: Exploring Tokens and NFTs
+### Lesson 2.3: Exploring Tokens and NFTs

+In this lesson, we will explore tokens and Non-Fungible Tokens (NFTs) within the blockchain context, understanding their use cases, functionalities, and unique properties.

 #### Tokens: coins vs. tokens

-This lesson explores the distinction between tokens and coins within the blockchain context.
-It covers their different use cases and functionalities.
+Tokens and coins are two distinct concepts in the blockchain world.
+This lesson will delve into their differences, exploring their respective use cases and functionalities.
+Coins, such as Bitcoin and Ethereum, are native cryptocurrencies that operate independently as a medium of exchange and store of value.
+On the other hand, tokens are digital assets built on existing blockchain platforms, serving specific purposes within their respective ecosystems.
+We will explore the diverse range of tokens and their applications in various industries.

 #### Introduction to ERC-20 tokens

-ERC-20 tokens are widely used in the blockchain space.
-This lesson introduces ERC-20 tokens, their standards, and their role in various applications.
+ERC-20 tokens are one of the most common token standards in the blockchain space.
+This lesson will provide an introduction to ERC-20 tokens, explaining their standards, features, and the benefits they offer.
+We will explore how ERC-20 tokens have become the foundation for numerous decentralized applications and discuss their role in enabling seamless interoperability between different platforms.

 #### Pegged tokens and value retention

-This lesson explains pegged tokens, which are tokens tied to the value of a particular asset.
-It covers how value retention is achieved and the benefits it brings.
+Pegged tokens are tokens that are tied to the value of an external asset, such as a fiat currency or a commodity.
+This lesson will explore how pegged tokens maintain their value through mechanisms such as collateralization or algorithmic stabilization.
+We will discuss the advantages of pegged tokens, including stability and accessibility, and examine their use cases in facilitating decentralized finance (DeFi) and cross-border transactions.

 #### Introduction to ERC-721 tokens (NFTs)

-ERC-721 tokens, also known as Non-Fungible Tokens (NFTs), have gained significant popularity.
-This lesson introduces the concept of NFTs, their uniqueness, and their role in the digital art and collectibles space.
+ERC-721 tokens, commonly known as Non-Fungible Tokens (NFTs), have gained significant popularity for their uniqueness and indivisibility.
+This lesson will introduce the concept of NFTs, explaining how they differ from fungible tokens.
+We will explore their role in the digital art and collectibles space, where NFTs have revolutionized ownership, provenance, and authenticity.
+Additionally, we will discuss the potential applications of NFTs beyond art, such as in gaming, virtual real estate, and intellectual property rights.

 #### Non-fungible tokens and ownership proof

-This lesson explores the characteristics of non-fungible tokens and how they provide ownership proof in various domains, including digital art, gaming, and real-world assets.
+Non-fungible tokens possess distinct properties that enable ownership proof and establish the uniqueness of digital assets.
+In this lesson, we will delve into the characteristics of NFTs, including their indivisibility and immutability.
+We will explore how NFTs provide verifiable ownership in various domains, such as digital art, gaming, and real-world assets.
+Understanding the concept of ownership proof is essential to grasp the value and potential of NFTs in creating new opportunities and disrupting traditional industries.

 ---